 At first glance, Didgery doesn’t seem to set itself apart from the gazillion other solitaire games.
 Dig a little deeper, however, and you’ll find special cards that mix things up quite a bit.
-But first things first, and in order to chain cards together, there is a set of basic rules to fllow; can’t just mix and match however you see fit, for obvious reasons.
+But first things first, and in order to chain cards together, there is a set of basic rules to follow; can’t just mix and match however you see fit, for obvious reasons.

 A chain can be initiated from any card, but those that follow must be of either the same suit and lesser face value or be of a different suit with the same face value.
 Basically, you can combine e.g. ten of clubs with ten of diamonds or go from ten of clubs to nine (or lower) of clubs, with the ace being the lowest.
 Oh, and they have to be adjacent.
 Definitely a case of easy to learn, hard to master; especially for those massive chains.

 New cards are pulled from a deck shown on the left side of your screen, with only the top one being visible.
 In theory, this does allow for some level of strategy.
 But since you’ll be clearing at least two at a time, having knowledge of only a single replacement isn’t overly helpful.
-Doesn’t mean you can’t plan ahead though.
+That doesn’t mean you can’t plan ahead though.
 Like in most match-3 games, removed cards cause the row(s) to drop, filling vacant space(s), thus creating new chaining opportunities.

 Unfortunately, the slow pace is another thing Didgery has in common with such games.
 There is an alternate mode which mixes things up somewhat though and makes for a more rushed experience.
 But just like in zen (the default), the core gameplay still involves clicking cards away.

 As mentioned earlier, not all cards are of the common sort.
 Sooner or later, those not found in a common deck will appear, and this is where things get both better and worse.
-See, these are ‘locked’ until you trigger a chain of six or more cards in their vicinity, and in my experience, pulling this off this can be incredibly tricky.
+See, these are ‘locked’ until you trigger a chain of six or more cards in their vicinity, and in my experience, pulling this off can be incredibly tricky.
 Some might find that it makes for a more rewarding accomplishment, but I’d say it shouldn’t be so difficult in the first place.